ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * Specify how the client and RS mutually authenticate: Explicitly, by successfully executing the EDHOC protocol, after which a common OSCORE Security Context is exported from the EDHOC session.
 As per the EDHOC authentication method used during the EDHOC session, authentication is provided by digital signatures, or by Message Authentication Codes (MACs) computed from an ephemeral-static ECDH shared secret.

 * Specify the proof-of-possession protocol(s) and how to select one, if several are available.
-Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of-possession protocol:
+Also specify which key types (e.g., symmetric/asymmetric) are supported by a specific proof-of-possession protocol: EDHOC authentication methods and EDHOC algorithms for RS to authenticate C during the EDHOC session, per C's public authentication credential used in the session and bound to the access token specified to RS in the session.

-  * When using EDHOC in its forward message flow, proof of possession is first achieved by RS when successfully processing the incoming EDHOC message\_3 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.
-Proof of possession is later achieved by C when receiving from RS and successfully processing: i) the optional EDHOC message\_4 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys; or ii) the first response protected with the OSCORE Security Context established after the EDHOC session with RS, through OSCORE algorithms and OSCORE symmetric keys derived from the completed EDHOC session.

-  * Instead, when using EDHOC in its reverse message flow, proof of possession is first achieved by C when successfully processing the incoming EDHOC message\_3 during the EDHOC session with RS, through EDHOC algorithms and symmetric EDHOC session keys.
-Proof of possession is later achieved by RS when receiving from C and successfully processing EDHOC message_4 during the EDHOC session with C, through EDHOC algorithms and symmetric EDHOC session keys.

 * Specify a unique ace_profile identifier: coap_edhoc_oscore.